Skip to content

 • And much more

-You can set up custom boards that give you an overview of your most important metrics at a glance, over a select period of time:
+You can set up custom boards that give you an at-a-glance view of your most important metrics over any time period you choose.
+Just set a date range and you’re good to go.

 With Hootsuite Analytics, you can also: